grisuno/LazyOwn/COMMANDS.md

 - TTL values around 64 typically indicate a Linux system.
 - TTL values around 128 typically indicate a Windows system.

-Ensure you have set `rhost` to the target host for the command to work.
+Ensure you have assign `rhost` to the target host for the command to work.

 ## gospider
 Try gospider for web spidering.